SLAC National Accelerator Laboratory: SLAC Large Detector

 The SLAC Large Detector (SLD) was the main detector for the Stanford Linear Collider.
 It was designed primarily to detect Z bosons produced by the accelerator's electron-positron collisions.
 Built in 1991, the SLD operated from 1992 to 1998.

 PEP

 PEP (Positron-Electron Project) began operation in 1980, with center-of-mass energies up to 29 GeV.
 At its apex, PEP had five large particle detectors in operation, as well as a sixth smaller detector.
-About 300 researchers made used of PEP.
-PEP stopped operating in 1990, and PEP-II began construction in 1994.
+About 300 researchers made use of PEP.
+PEP stopped operating in 1990, and construction on PEP-II began in 1994.

 PEP-II

 From 1999 to 2008, the main purpose of the linear accelerator was to inject electrons and positrons into the PEP-II accelerator, an electron-positron collider with a pair of storage rings 2.2 km in circumference.
 PEP-II was host to the BaBar experiment, one of the so-called B-Factory experiments studying charge-parity symmetry.